ddbj/www/_ddbj/ume-e.md

 Click Check tab and move to Check panel.

-1. Specify the subjects, both [Annotation file](/ddbj/file-format-e.html#annotation) and [Sequence file](/ddbj/file-format-e.html#sequence).
+(1) Specify the subjects, both [Annotation file](/ddbj/file-format-e.html#annotation) and [Sequence file](/ddbj/file-format-e.html#sequence).
-2. By clicking Execute button, process the files specified at step (1) by Parser.
+(2) By clicking Execute button, process the files specified at step (1) by Parser.
-3. When you check the box, Save log in file, the result log of Parser is saved as a text file.
+(3) When you check the box, Save log in file, the result log of Parser is saved as a text file.
-4. The window of Parser log is opened.
+(4) The window of Parser log is opened.
-5. The progress of Parser is indicated.
+(5) The progress of Parser is indicated.
-6. The result log of Parser is displayed.
+(6) The result log of Parser is displayed.
-7. By clicking Save button, the contents of (6) are saved as a text file.
+(7) By clicking Save button, the contents of (6) are saved as a text file.
-8. By clicking Close button, the window, Parser result, is closed.
+(8) By clicking Close button, the window, Parser result, is closed.

 <div class="attention" markdown="1">

 When an error occurs, the parser outputs an error message.
 Please reffer: [Parser Error Eessages](/ddbj/validator-e.html#parser), in detail.

 </div>

 ### transChecker: validation of amino acid translation {#validation-3}

 transChecker can translate nucleotide sequences of [Sequence file](/ddbj/file-format-e.html#sequence) into amino acid sequences corresponding to [CDS features](/ddbj/cds-e.html) specified at Annotation file.
 Before using transChecker, both two files should be checked by [Parser](#validation-2), and remove all of Parser errors.
 Please note that when some Parser error is found, transChecker is terminated without any result.
 Execute transChecker through the following steps.

 <img src="/assets/images/ddbj/UME6.png" alt="transChecker" title="" class="w600">

 Click Check tab to move to Check panel.

-1. Specify the subjects, both [Annotation file](/ddbj/file-format-e.html#annotation) and [Sequence file](/ddbj/file-format-e.html#sequence).
+(1) Specify the subjects, both [Annotation file](/ddbj/file-format-e.html#annotation) and [Sequence file](/ddbj/file-format-e.html#sequence).
-2. By clicking Execute button, process the files specified at step (1) by transChecker.
+(2) By clicking Execute button, process the files specified at step (1) by transChecker.
-3. When you check the box, Save log in file, the execution log and error messages of transChecker are saved as a text file.
+(3) When you check the box, Save log in file, the execution log and error messages of transChecker are saved as a text file.
-4. When you check the box, Save translated sequences in file the amino acid sequences translated by transChecker are saved as a text file in either of two formats.
+(4) When you check the box, Save translated sequences in file the amino acid sequences translated by transChecker are saved as a text file in either of two formats.
-You can specify the format for translated amino acid sequences from following two types;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can specify the format for translated amino acid sequences from following two types.

     | [FASTA-like format](/ddbj/transchecker.html#output-1-1)                    | in case of selecting Translate in FASTA format                       |
     | [Alignment with nucleotide sequence](/ddbj/transchecker-e.html#output-1-2) | in case of selecting Translate in alignment with nucleotide sequence |

-5. The window of transChecker is opened.
+(5) The window of transChecker is opened.
-6. The progress of transChecker is indicated.
+(6) The progress of transChecker is indicated.
-7. The execution log and error messages of transChecker are displayed.
+(7) The execution log and error messages of transChecker are displayed.
-8. By clicking Save button, the contents of (7) are saved as a text file.
+(8) By clicking Save button, the contents of (7) are saved as a text file.
-9. The amino acid sequences translated by transChecker are displayed in the format selected at (4).
+(9) The amino acid sequences translated by transChecker are displayed in the format selected at (4).
-10. By clicking Save button, the contents of (9) are saved as a text file.
+(10) By clicking Save button, the contents of (9) are saved as a text file.
-11. By clicking Close button, the window, transChecker result, is closed.
+(11) By clicking Close button, the window, transChecker result, is closed.

 <div class="attention" markdown="1">